haytemEffectual/cicd-builder/cicd_step_by_step_terraform_repo.md

-# Beginner’s Guide: Terraform CI/CD on GitHub with S3 Backend (Step‑by‑Step)
+# this is Terraform CI/CD on GitHub with S3 Backend (Step‑by‑Step Guid)

 A practical, copy‑pasteable walkthrough for first‑timers.
 You’ll build a Terraform repository on GitHub that: